This post may contain affiliate links. Read the full disclosure

 Be Present: When you’re with your kids, avoid doing work-related tasks like social media, taking calls, writing emails and messages, if possible.

-If you do need to do these things, make sure you give your child your complete attention before letting them know you need to attend to work.
+If you do need to do these things, make sure you give your child your undivided attention before letting them know you need to attend to work.
 Give them a time frame for how long you expect to be busy and try to stick to that time frame.
 It will help maintain trust and expectations between you.

 What Should You Do When You Behave Badly?